 The Adjutant General “

-According to U. S. Army records and records kept by the POW medical staff, Pvt.
+According to records kept by the POW medical staff, Pvt.
 Joseph P. Trlicik died, from dysentery on May 25, 1942.
-He was the 762 POW to die in the camp and was buried in the camp’s cemetery in Section I, Row 8, Grave 10.
+He was identified by his army dog tag and was the 762 POW to die in the camp.
+Records kept by the chaplains in the camp indicate he was buried with nine other POWs – four of whom were unknowns – in the camp’s cemetery in Section I, Row 8, Grave 10.

 “Mr. Joseph Trlicik